 Children with cerebral palsy and other health conditions may be able to receive financial assistance from the state and federal government for their care.

 In addition to these funds, families may also be able to pursue compensation for their child’s treatment and other expenses through a cerebral palsy lawsuit, which Sokolove Law may be able to help with.

 Children with birth injuries have unique health care needs.
 Without access to the proper medical services, they are at a higher risk of developing complications and illnesses related to their condition.
-Medicaid helps many special needs children get the care they require to stay healthy and live productively.
+Medicaid can help special needs children get the care they require to stay healthy and live happy, productive lives.